Advice for teaching kids how to wipe from experienced mamas, part of our helpful series of potty training tips.

 - Front to back ALWAYS otherwise they will get sore wee wees.
 SP

-- I have found those flushable wet wipes really helpful when kids are learning.
+- I have found flushable wet wipes really helpful when kids are learning.
 I wait until they are old enough to want to do it themselves and teach good hand washing after!
 SH